 I view every client as unique.
 Each client's needs deserve special consideration which is why my approach to each individual is a particular blend of the many counselling methods I have studied.
 I also stay current with new developments in the field of psychology and continue to integrate these into my practice to enhance my work and benefit my clients whenever possible.
 I create a warm comfortable, safe and trusting atmosphere where clients can explore whatever they need to in a manner and at a pace that feels right to them.

 Acceptance and Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT) are two approaches that I draw on consistently in my work.
 Both of these approaches address how the way that we think about a problem influences how we are affected by it emotionally and how we behave in response to it.
 ACT and CBT approaches are helpful for a wide variety of concerns, especially depression, anxiety, loss and self-defeating behavioural patterns.

-Also I have been strongly influenced by two other perspectives, Transpersonal and Jungian psychology (the psychology of C.G.
+I have also been strongly influenced by two other perspectives: Transpersonal and Jungian psychology (the psychology of C.G.
 Jung).
 These approaches recognize individual differences and a transpersonal dimension of human experience - that is, a dimension of experience that lies beyond our individual egos.
-A key concept in Jungian psychology is "individuation" - the process of becoming oneself in the world.
+A key concept in Jungian psychology is "individuation" - the process of becoming one's authentic self in the world.
 My job as a Psychologist is to facilitate that process.
 For some people, that may mean engaging in counselling on a short term basis to address very specific concerns.
-For others, it may involve a longer term process of personal growth that includes exploring one's sense of identity and authenticity, existential beliefs and spiritual values. such concerns often arise at midlife.
+For others, it may involve a longer term process of personal growth that includes exploring one's sense of identity and authenticity, existential beliefs and spiritual values.
+Such concerns often arise at midlife.

 Client fee individuals:$230.00 (sliding scale available based on circumstances)